tenzir/tenzir/README.md

     vast -a

-Ingest data from standard input:
+Import data:

-    zcat *.log.gz | vast -I -r -
+    zcat *.log.gz | vast -I

+Run a query of at most 100 results, printed as a [Bro](http://www.bro.org) log:

+    vast -E -o bro -l 100 -q ':addr in 192.168.0.0/24'

-Start the client and submit a query:
+Start the interactive console and submit a query:

     vast -C
     > ask